Annex: Qualifications and Merit-Based Assessment Criteria

 - Senators from Quebec must represent one of 24 electoral divisions.

-Gender, Aboriginal and Minority Balance
+Gender, Indigenous and Minority Balance

-Nominees must demonstrate outstanding personal qualities, including adhering to the principles and standards of public life, ethics, and integrity.
+Individuals must demonstrate outstanding personal qualities, including adhering to the principles and standards of public life, ethics, and integrity.

-Nominees must demonstrate an ability to make an effective and significant contribution to the work of the Senate, not only in their chosen profession or area of expertise, but the wide range of other issues that come before the Senate.
+Individuals must demonstrate an ability to make an effective and significant contribution to the work of the Senate, not only in their chosen profession or area of expertise, but the wide range of other issues that come before the Senate.

 Qualifications Related to the Role of the Senate

-A nominee must demonstrate one of the following criteria:
+An individual must demonstrate one of the following criteria:

 - a high level of experience, developed over many years, in the legislative process and public service at the federal or provincial/territorial level; and/or,